Julia Grosso: Senior

 Grosso received her first call-up to the senior team under coach John Herdman for a home and home series against the United States on November 9 and 12, 2017.
 While Grosso did not feature in the first match, she came on as a ninetieth minute substitute for Janine Beckie in a 3–1 loss at Avaya Stadium in San Jose, California.
 Grosso was also a part of Canada's squad for the 2018 Algarve Cup where the team finished fifth.

 Grosso was named to the Canadian squad for the 2019 FIFA Women's World Cup in France.
 However, she did not take the field for any of the team's four games, which she would later describe as "very frustrating."
 The event ended in disappointment for the Canadians, who were eliminated in the round of 16 by Sweden.

 After the onset of the COVID-19 pandemic delayed the 2020 Summer Olympics by a year, Grosso was named to the Canadian squad for the occasion.
 Canada advanced to the Olympic final for the first time in its history.
 On August 6, 2021, she scored the winning penalty kick in the shootout of the gold medal game against Sweden, winning Canada their first gold medal in women's soccer.
+Grosso has said that she does not clearly remember what she was thinking as she prepared to take the penalty, describing herself as initially nervous while waiting but "blank" once she walked up to the spot and stating that her focus was entirely on the ball.
 This was the first time Grosso had scored on the international circuit at any level in any situation, and immediately raised her profile at home.
 She was by this point regarded as a rising talent, but had been continuing to have trouble finding her way into the starting lineup due to the presence of veteran Desiree Scott.